nsupdate-info/nsupdate.info/docs/security.rst

 Otherwise, your username / password (FQDN / update secret) will be transmitted in clear text (unencrypted).

+The web interface will warn you if you use it via http.
+If WE_HAVE_SSL is set to True, it will suggest you better use the https site and link there.

+Additionally, the service administrator can implement a redirect from the http to the https site within the webserver configuration for the WWW_HOST.
+The redirect should **not** be implemented for WWW_IPV4_HOST and WWW_IPV6_HOST as it is unknown whether all update clients can deal with a redirect.

+For the router / update client configuration examples we show when creating a update secret, we use update URLs with https: (and we also tell why it might not work).

+On the hosts overview page, we show whether we received the last update via SSL.

 Passwords / Secrets / Keys
 ==========================